-The Covid-19 pandemic has refocussed the public’s approach to hygiene and cleanliness.
-This key criteria for bathroom and washroom design has become the single most important consideration when designing for commercial spaces.
+The COVID-19 pandemic has refocussed the public’s approach to hygiene and cleanliness.
+These key criteria for bathroom and washroom design have become the single most important consideration when designing for commercial spaces.
 Furthermore, Covid-19 or a series of new infectious diseases may well be here to stay, as outlined in a paper published on 15 August, with the prominent US immunologist Anthony Fauci and his colleague David Morens arguing that “we have entered a pandemic era”.
 With this in mind, we can expect to see an ever-increasing focus on hygiene enabling washroom materials and surfaces, touchless taps and sanitisers in the years to come.

 As VitrA explains “The consumer is embracing the need for safeguards while travelling, staying in hotels, and eating in restaurants.
 On the list of things that will make them feel pandemic-safe, are contactless check-ins and check-outs, smart-phone ordering at tables, masks, and visors and critically, robust hygiene protocols.
 After the kitchens or food delivery areas, it is in bathrooms, washrooms and WC’s that consumers will judge whether an establishment has taken hygienic safety seriously.
 Businesses that can highlight both stringent procedures and the best in hygienic bathroom design will be in the best position to get back to pre-pandemic trading.”